thomasraujouan/thomasraujouan.github.io/dressed-catenoids/2023-08-29-dressed-catenoids.md

 These are minimal surfaces in the Euclidean space $$\mathbb{E}^3$$ and CMC 1 surfaces in the hyperbolic space $$\mathbb{H}^3$$.
 They are made using the Loop Weierstrass Representation.

+Key bindings:
-Press number keys hide or show the fundamental pieces.
-Press the "a" key to show all pieces.
-Press the space bar to put the camera back to its original position.
+- NUMPAD: hide/show piece.
+Press 0 to show them all
+- SPACE: put the camera back to its original position

 ## Euclidean space